Peter N. Moogk collection

 Moogk was married in 1965 to Susan Rosa Tovell, and has three children: Jonathan, Benjamin and Anna.
 He received a B.A.
 Hons from the University of Toronto (Trinity) in 1965, and an M.A. in History from the University of Toronto in 1966.
 He was a student in the French Canada Studies Program at McGill University from 1966-1967, and received a PhD from the University of Toronto in 1973.
 Moogk is Professor Emeritus (History) at the University of British Columbia; his research interests include the social and cultural history of early French Canada, including Acadia; twentieth-century Canadian military history; and the Second World War.
 Moogk is the author of four books, most recently, La Nouvelle France: The Making of French Canada (East Lansing: Michigan State University Press, 2000), winner of the Heggoy Prize in French Colonial History.

 Scope & ContentCollection consists of records gathered or purchased by Peter N. Moogk as a result of his interest in Second World War history.
-Records document the Holocaust era in Western Europe, primarily the Netherlands under the German occupation government.
+Records document the Holocaust era in Europe, in particular the Netherlands, under the German occupation government.
 Collection has been divided into the following series: Photographs (1945; 1981); Posters (1940–1946); Correspondence (1934–1987); Publications and ephemera (1933–1945) and Artefacts (1935–).

 Immediate Source of Acquisition or TransferRecords were purchased or collected by Peter N. Moogk and donated to the VHEC in 1993, 1994, 2005, 2015, 2016 and 2018.